deco-sites/starting/docs/developing/accept-a-section/en.md

 ## Overview

 When creating a Section that accepts other sections as parameters, you define an interface for the props of your Section component.
-This interface includes a property called `Section`, which is of type `Section`.
+This interface includes a property  which is of type `Section`.
 The `Section` type is a generic type that represents any other section in deco.

 ## Implementation